christiskatsouris/Introduction-Matlab/README.md

 # 4. Concluding Remarks

 Matlab is a computationally fast programming language which can be employed for various applications in statistics, econometrics, numerical analysis and other.
+In this teaching page we mainly focus on basic matlab operations as well as on econometric identification problems and the structure of Monte Carlo simulations.

-There are plethora of resources for learning programming with Matlab as well as various computational problems worth checking their Matlab implementation or coding your own procedure.
+Furthermore, there are plethora of online resources for learning programming with Matlab as well as various computational problems worth checking their Matlab implementation or coding your own procedure.

 # Appendix: Parallelism in Matlab

 ```Matlab